GraphCMS/google-translate-sidebar-uix/README.md

 Translate content to 100+ languages using Google Cloud Translation API.

+## Warning

+We've created this extension for demo purposes.
+You could use that in your live projects, but keep in mind it's an unofficial UIX and our team doesn't actively maintain it.
+Link Embeds and Images are not supported on the Rich Text Editor yet.
+PRs are welcomed!

 ## Requirements

 You need a Google Cloud Translate API Key in order to use this extension.
 Instructions [here](https://cloud.google.com/translate/docs/setup).

-**Warning:** this Sidebar Extension doesn't support Rich Text Editor yet.

 ## Setup Extension on Schema